← Essays

 The retrieval bias in PKM

-But it is also partly a cultural assumption: that the second brain is primarily a tool for your own output.
-The idea that it might also be a tool for finding intellectual peers barely appears in the literature.
+This is partly because connection is harder to systematise; Forte can give you a clear algorithm for where to put a note, but there is no equivalent algorithm for finding someone whose thinking resonates with yours.
+It is also partly a cultural assumption, however, that the second brain is primarily a tool for your own output, and the idea that it might also be a tool for finding intellectual peers barely appears in the literature.

 What Niklas Luhmann actually did

-The irony is that the Zettelkasten tradition — which heavily influenced modern PKM — was deeply social in its intent.
-Luhmann explicitly described his card index as a "communication partner."
-He wrote notes not as records of what he had read but as conversations with ideas, complete with objections, extensions, and connections to other thinkers.
+The irony is that the Zettelkasten tradition, which heavily influenced modern PKM, was deeply social in its intent.
+Luhmann explicitly described his card index as a "communication partner"; he wrote notes not as records of what he had read but as conversations with ideas, complete with objections, extensions, and connections to other thinkers.
+More to the point, Luhmann published from his Zettelkasten; the whole point of the system was to produce output, books, papers, arguments, that would enter into conversation with other thinkers.
+The system was a mechanism for joining a conversation, not merely for managing personal information.

 The social layer that was never built

-The problem with raw note-sharing is obvious: notes are drafts.
-They are messy, context-dependent, often wrong in ways that require the author's own context to understand.
-Sharing your raw Obsidian vault is like sharing your entire draft history for every project you've ever worked on.
+What the PKM movement never built is a social layer: a way to make the shape of someone's thinking legible to others without exposing all the raw notes.
+The problem with raw note-sharing is obvious, in that notes are drafts; they are messy, context-dependent, often wrong in ways that require the author's own context to understand.
+Sharing your raw Obsidian vault is, in effect, like sharing your entire draft history for every project you have ever worked on.

-But the shape of your thinking — the recurring themes, the open questions, the frameworks, the influences — is not a draft.
-It is a stable pattern that has emerged over time.
-It is the thing that raw notes encode and that a skilled reader would extract.
+But the shape of your thinking, the recurring themes, the open questions, the frameworks, the influences, is not a draft.
+It is a stable pattern that has emerged over time; it is the thing that raw notes encode and that a skilled reader would extract.
+That extraction is what AI makes tractable; you do not share your vault, you share the fingerprint your vault implies.

 Your notes already contain your fingerprint.